Trae Young: 2019–20 season: first All-Star selection

-2020–21 season: Eastern Conference Finals appearance
+2020–21 season: Eastern Conference finals appearance

-On December 23, 2020, Young put up 37 points, 7 assists and 6 rebounds, in a 124–104 season-opening win over the Chicago Bulls.
+On December 23, 2020, Young put up 37 points, seven assists and six rebounds, in a 124–104 season-opening win over the Chicago Bulls.
 On May 23, 2021, he made his NBA playoff debut, posting 32 points, 7 rebounds and 10 assists against the New York Knicks, capping it off with a game-winning floater with 0.9 seconds left in regulation to lift the Hawks to a 107–105 victory in Game 1 of the first round.
-Young also joined LeBron James, Chris Paul and Derrick Rose as the only players in league history to record 30 points and 10 assists in their playoff debuts.
-In a 109–106 victory over the Philadelphia 76ers in Game 5 of the Conference Semifinals, Young put up 39 points, 7 assists and 3 steals leading the Hawks to a 26-point comeback victory.
-In Game 7 of the Conference Semifinals, Young put up 21 points to lead the Hawks past the Sixers en route to their first Eastern Conference Finals appearance since 2015.
-In Game 1 of the Conference Finals, Young dropped a playoff career-high 48 points, alongside 11 assists and seven rebounds in a 116–113 victory over the Milwaukee Bucks.
-Young missed games 4 and 5 due to a bone bruise in his right foot.
-Young returned in game 6, but the Hawks lost 118–107, ending their season.
+Young also joined LeBron James, Chris Paul, and Derrick Rose as the only players in league history to record 30 points and 10 assists in their playoff debuts.
+In a 109–106 victory over the Philadelphia 76ers in Game 5 of the conference semifinals, Young put up 39 points, seven assists, and three steals leading the Hawks to a 26-point comeback victory.
+In Game 7 of the conference semifinals, Young put up 21 points to lead the Hawks past the 76ers en route to their first Eastern Conference finals appearance since 2015.
+In Game 1 of the conference finals, Young dropped a playoff career-high 48 points, alongside 11 assists and seven rebounds in a 116–113 victory over the Milwaukee Bucks.
+Young missed Games 4 and 5 due to a bone bruise in his right foot.
+Young returned in Game 6, but the Hawks lost 118–107, ending their season.

 On August 3, 2021, Young agreed to a five-year max extension with the Hawks with $172 million guaranteed and potentially up to $207 million.